 Among vegetables, olives and avocado have naturally occurring fat in much higher amounts than the rest of the other vegetables in FPED.
 Next to olives and avocado, fresh sweet corn has the highest amount of naturally occurring fat.
+The amount of naturally occurring fat in fresh sweet corn was defined as the allowable fat in raw vegetables.
 Fresh corn contains 1.5 grams of naturally occurring fat per 100 grams which equals 2.25 grams per cup equivalent.
-For the first time, the fats naturally occurring in olives and avocado in amounts greater than 1.5 grams per 100 grams are assigned to the Oils component (CNPP, personal communication, February 8, 2013).
+The fats naturally occurring in olives and avocado in amounts greater than 1.5 grams per 100 grams are assigned to the Oils component (USDA, Center for Nutrition Policy and Promotion, personal communication, February 8, 2013).